Zaid1120/MQMerlin/CUSTOM_MQ/readme.md

 # Custom IBM MQ
-This is an example of how to customise an IBM MQ container by changing configuration via '20-config.mqsc'
+This is an example of how to customise an IBM MQ container for monitoring by MQMerlin, changing configuration via '20-config.mqsc'

 ### Build
 `docker build -t my-mq .`

 ### Default Configuration
-The default options have been selected to match the MQ Docker container development configuration.

-This means that you can run a queue manager using that Docker environment and connect to it.
-This script will run the container on a Linux system.
+The standard way to build an IBM MQ image.

 docker run --env LICENSE=accept --env MQ_QMGR_NAME=QM1 --publish 1414:1414 --publish 9443:9443 --detach --name QM1 my-mq